Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-SelfService.md

 The sections above are summarizing the scaling mechanisms within Enterprise-Scale Analytics that organizations can use to grow their data estate within Azure over time without running into well-known technical limitations.
 Both scaling mechanisms are helping to overcome different technical complexities and can be used in an efficient and simple way.

-The previous section promises agility and quick development cycles within the Data Integration and Data Product environments.
-However, this will only be possible if teams get the required access rights to develop independently and roll out new dataset versions and features over time in a self-service manner.
-How this can be achieved will be covered as part of the next section.
+In the previous section, we discussed strategies to enable scale; improve agility; and reduce development lifecycle within Data Integration and Data Product environments.
+However, this will only be possible if teams have appropriate access which enables self-serve.
+How this can be achieved will be discussed in the following section.

 ## Enabling Self-service for Data Products in Enterprise-Scale Analytics